pyopenapi/pyswagger/docs/md/tutorial/local.md

 ## Testing a Local Server

 As a backend developer, you will need to test your API before shipping.
-We provide a simple way to patch the url before client actually making a request
+We provide a simple way to patch the url before client actually making a request. (note: this sample requires [requests](https://github.com/kennethreitz/requests) installed on your environment.)

 ```python
 from pyswagger import SwaggerApp